Playsino/Ouchbase/README.md

 Documentation
 -------------
 Please check stub.php to see Ouchbase API with documentation.
+Also use stub.php for autocompletion in your favourite IDE.